nalinahuja/qcd/README.md

 ```

 <p align="justify">
-These usages can be viewed anytime by using the help flag.
+These usages can be viewed anytime using the help flag described in the usage section.
 </p>

 #### Completion Engine